Salaries in Sugar Land, TX

 What are the best paying jobs in Sugar Land, TX without a degree?

-In Sugar Land, TX, some of the best-paying jobs that do not require a degree include Outside Sales Representatives, earning an average salary of $69,754, and Irrigation Technicians, with an average of $44,171.
-Other notable positions include Restaurant Managers and various roles in the hospitality industry, such as Servers and Line Cooks, offering competitive pay without the need for formal education.
+In Sugar Land, TX, some of the best-paying jobs that do not require a degree include Outside Sales Representatives, who earn an average salary of about $70,722, and Irrigation Technicians, with average earnings around $44,375.
+Other notable positions are Restaurant Managers and Groundskeepers, both offering competitive salaries without the need for formal education.

 1. Outside Sales Representative